Elaine Thompson-Herah: Athletics career

 After high school, Thompson was recruited to the University of Technology, Jamaica by Paul Francis, brother of MVP Track Club head coach Stephen Francis.
 With MVP coaching, her times started improving steadily.

-In 2013, she clocked a seasonal best of 11.41s at the Gibson Replays and placed second behind Carrie Russell at the Jamaican Intercollegiate Championships.
-At the Central American and Caribbean Championships in Morelia, she won gold in the 4 × 100 metres relay, running the first leg on the Jamaican team as it won in 43.58s.
+In 2013, she clocked a seasonal best of 11.41 s at the Gibson Relays and placed second behind Carrie Russell at the Jamaican Intercollegiate Championships.
+At the Central American and Caribbean Championships in Morelia, she won gold in the 4 × 100 metres relay, running the first leg on the Jamaican team as it won in 43.58 s.

 In 2014, Thompson won her first intercollegiate title, placed fifth in 11.26 s at the national championships, and had a seasonal best of 11.17 s.
 She represented Jamaica at the Commonwealth Games in Glasgow, running in the 4 × 100 metres relay heats; Jamaica won their heat in 42.44 s, and went on to win gold in the final with Thompson-Herah not in the line-up.

-2015
+2015: Breakthrough and World medals

 Thompson made her international breakthrough in 2015.
 She repeated as Jamaican intercollegiate champion in March and broke 11 seconds for the first time at the UTech Classic on 11 April, running a world-leading 10.92 s.
 She ran 10.97 s at the Jamaica International Invitational in Kingston, defeating a field that included Blessing Okagbare and Allyson Felix.
-At the Pre Classic in Eugene, she was narrowly beaten by English Gardner in the B-race as both were timed in 10.84 s; as of 27 July 2015, this was Thompson's personal best in the 100m and ranked her 30th on the world all-time list.
+At the Prefontaine Classic in Eugene, she was narrowly beaten by English Gardner in the B-race as both were timed in 10.84 s, a new personal best for Thompson.

 She was expected to run the 100 metres at the Jamaican National Championships, which doubled as trials for the 2015 World Championships in Beijing; however, her coach Stephen Francis pulled her from that event and instead had her concentrate on the 200 metres, in which she had set a personal best of 22.37 s in May.
 The move generated controversy in Jamaica; Francis stated that Thompson was not ready to double and that she had been prepared for the 200 m in which her main weakness, the start, would not play as large a role.
-She won the national 200m title in 22.51s, qualifying for the World Championships.
+She won the national 200 m title in 22.51s, qualifying for the World Championships.

 At the London Grand Prix on 25 July, Thompson won a non-scoring Diamond League 200 m race in 22.10 s, defeating Americans Tori Bowie and Candyce McGrone; the time was her new personal best and broke Merlene Ottey's meeting record from 1991.

-At the Beijing World Championships, she won a silver medal, just 0.03 s behind Dafne Schippers of Netherlands.
-Thompson's time of 21.66 s was faster than the previous championships record but 0.03s slower than Schippers.
+At the Beijing World Championships, she won a silver medal in the 200 m, finishing just 0.03 s behind Dafne Schippers of Netherlands.
+Thompson's time of 21.66 s was faster than the previous championships record.
 Fellow Jamaican Veronica Campbell Brown was third in 21.97 s.
+She went onto be part of Jamaica's 4 × 100 m relay team, winning a gold medal.